 Their 150m2 facilities were purposely built for high-quality drum tuition and all the equipment there is state of the art.

 This is one of the rare music school in the country to be completely focused on teaching how to play the drums.

 Music Nation Leeds was founded in 2012 with the aim to "promote music education and development in fun and engaging ways and to provide a variety of learning opportunities so that anyone can get involved in music, no matter what their current skills and aspirations are."

-Their drum lesson programs welcome any level and focus on teaching how to play, to understand, to practice and to learn how to play the drums.
+The programs for their drum lessons near me welcome any level and focus on teaching how to play, to understand, to practice and to learn how to play the drums.

 If you have never held drumsticks in your life, do not worry, Music Nation Leeds will guide you on your journey to worldwide fame.

 The Leeds College of Music is not only one of the leading European music schools, it is also the only music conservatoire to offer both Higher and Further Education course.
 If you are serious about making a career out of your drumming passion, the Leeds College of Music will be a perfect fit for you.

 Their BA in Music (Jazz, Folk or Popular) is the perfect way to cement your drumming education while furthering your drumming skills.

 "The Conservatoire opened in 1965 as Leeds Music Centre, providing a Light Music course with a significant focus on Jazz.
 In 1993 Leeds College of Music launched the first Jazz degree in Europe, and in 2004 we became the first UK conservatoire to offer Popular Music, Music Production and later Music Business.

 50 years since our inception, we now have a diverse offering of music degrees spanning Popular Music, Classical Music, Jazz, Music Production, Music Business, Film Music, Songwriting and Folk."